- New cases will likely not be posted immediately following an event. It takes time.

 Click on the map icons for event details.

-The National Weather Service (NWS) Mobile/Pensacola Tornado Museum presents select pieces of meteorological data to morefully describe and document each tornado that is greater than or equal to EF-1 intensity (or F1 prior to 2007) since June of 1994 that occurred within the NWS Mobile/Pensacola County Warning and Forecast Area (CWFA - click here to toggle on and off).
-Our CWFA spans portions of southeast Mississippi, south central Alabama, the extreme western Florida Panhandle and all of southwest Alabama.
-The year 1994 was chosen as a starting point because it was the year the WSR-88D radar was installed in Mobile, AL. Coincidentally there were no F1 or higher tornadoes between June and December of 1994.
-For the first time, the WSR-88D gave local NWS meteorologists the opportunity to not only analyze radar reflectivity, but it also provided velocity information which depicts the air flow inside of developing thunderstorms.
-The “Tornado Museum” is intended as a form of community outreach from your local NWS Mobile/Pensacola to the citizens we PROUDLY serve.
-Each case, at a minimum, presents a general description of the tornado, a graphical path, radar reflectivity and velocity images immediately BEFORE or SIMULTANEOUS WITH the tornado’s beginning (never after), a national storm report summary showing how the event fits in with those around it (courtesy NWS Storm Prediction Center), a sounding, a hodograph, a composite of various upper air features and a surface chart analyzed the hour before the tornado.
+The Tornado Museum graphically presents select pieces of meteorological data to morefully describe and document each tornado greater than or equal to EF-1 intensity (or F1 prior to 2007) since June of 1994 that occurred within the NWS Mobile/Pensacola County Warning Area (CWFA - click here to toggle on and off).
+The CWFA spans portions of southeast Mississippi, south central Alabama, the extreme western Florida Panhandle and all of southwest Alabama.
+The year 1994 was chosen as a starting point because that was the year the WSR-88D radar was installed.
+Ironically, there were no F1 or greater tornadoes between June and December of 1994.
+For the first time, the WSR-88D gave local NWS meteorologists the opportunity to not only analyze radar reflectivity, but it also provided velocity information which depicts the air flow inside of developing thunderstorm updrafts.
+The project is intended as a form of community outreach from your local NWS Mobile/Pensacola to the citizens we PROUDLY serve.
+Each case presents a general description of the tornado, a graphical path, radar reflectivity and velocity images immediately BEFORE or SIMULTANEOUS WITH the tornado’s beginning (never after), a national storm report summary showing how the event fits in with those around it (courtesy NWS Storm Prediction Center), a sounding, a hodograph, a composite of various upper air features and a surface chart analyzed the hour before the tornado.
 For each case, all available data may be used to re-create soundings and hodographs based on their availability and “perceived meteorological representativeness” of the air mass in which the tornado formed.
-Weak tornadoes below EF-1 and F1 intensity are not documented due to their relative high frequency of occurrence.